Achievable logoAchievable logo

 Closed-end funds

 When closed-end shares are sold in the primary market, the prospectus rule applies.
-Every purchaser must receive a prospectus*, which provides detailed information on the issuer and the security being sold.
-After the primary market offering, the issuer focuses solely on running the fund.
-Like mutual funds, the fund manager’s goal is to manage assets to maximize their investor’s return.
+Every purchaser must receive a prospectus*, which provides detailed information about the issuer and the security being sold.
+After the primary offering, the issuer’s role shifts to operating the fund.
+Like mutual funds, the fund manager’s goal is to manage the portfolio to maximize investors’ returns.

 *Delivering a prospectus is no longer required once the primary offering is finished and the shares are solely trading in the secondary market.